 In addition to development and humanitarian programming, an important part of the Organization's work is achieved through advocacy campaigning and engaging Canadians to take action to advance children's rights.
-The Organization's current campaign, Protect a Generation: Children Cannot Wait, is calling on world leaders to invest in protecting children from the triple threat of conflict, climate change and COVID-19.
-The goal of this is to stop the pandemic from reversing decades of hard-won progress advancing children's access to food, education, healthcare, vaccinations, and protection.
 The Organization prioritizes responding to the needs of the most marginalized, deprived and hardest to reach children living in places like war zones, remote communities and refugee camps who are most at risk.